 Polina Grace is one of Canada’s brightest emerging musical artists.
-The 22-year-old McGill University business graduate with two years in the game is on her way to becoming a mixed musical artist with a distribution deal with Sony and the recent release of her EP called Down, which features the title track of the same name, currently available on iTunes.
+The 22-year-old McGill University business graduate with two years in the game is on her way to the launch of becoming a mixed musical artist with a distribution deal with Sony and the recent release of her EP called Down, which features the title track of the same name, currently available on iTunes.

 Grace recently opened for Glass Tiger in Montreal and is scheduled for a Toronto performance in January 2018.
 She chopped it with up with The Crossfire’s Kenai Andrews to talk about her music, MMA, and more.

 MMA Crossfire: Welcome to The Crossfire, Paulina.
 Talk to us about the experience of releasing your first EP.

 Polina Grace: It’s been truly a long time coming to release my first batch of music.
 I did not come from a musician’s family at all.
 Not even close.
 And I had to really fight for the privilege to be able to do what I want.

 I graduated from McGill University in business.
 That was something I did, of course, for myself but also mostly because that was my family’s kind of path for me.
 I’m saying all of this because it wasn’t until about midway through university that I got to really pursue my music endeavours.
 That being said, I also did not exactly know how to pursue it, or what to do, so it all began with little steps that I took like meeting people, performing, and the usual.
 From there, it just kind of snowballed into what was going to be a record.